Published October 2018

 It’s my wish that you never feel any pain, any true sorrow.
 As anyone knows, you know, life.
 It will happen.

-Even when the skies are clear and sunny, with a trip to Disneyland in the extended forecast, those crystal blue skies can come crashing down on you with no warning at all.
+Even when the skies are clear with sunshine in the extended forecast, they can come crashing down on you with no warning at all.

 You might abruptly find yourself in a dark, loud place, with a million voices all around, telling you a thousand words you don’t understand.